-Ian Gray is the Chairman of the Audit & Risk Committee, which has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of DX is properly measured and reported on, and reviewing reports from DX's auditors relating to DX accounting and internal controls, in all cases having due regard to the interests of shareholders.
+Ron Series is the Chairman of the Audit & Risk Committee, which has primary responsibility for monitoring the quality of internal controls, ensuring that the financial performance of DX is properly measured and reported on, and reviewing reports from DX's auditors relating to DX accounting and internal controls, in all cases having due regard to the interests of shareholders.
 The Audit & Risk Committee will meet at least four times a year.
-Paul Goodson is the other member of the Audit & Risk Committee.
+Liad Meidar is the other member of the Audit & Risk Committee.

 Ron Series is the Chairman of the Nomination Committee, which will identify and nominate candidates for the approval of the Board to fill Board vacancies as and when they arise.
 It will also give full consideration to succession planning for directors and other senior executives.
 The Nomination Committee will meet at least once a year.
 Russell Black is the other member of the Nomination Committee.

-Paul Goodson is the Chairman of the Remuneration Committee, which will review the performance of the executive Directors and determine their terms and conditions of service, including their remuneration and the grant of options, having due regard to the interests of Shareholders.
+Russell Black is the Chairman of the Remuneration Committee, which will review the performance of the executive Directors and determine their terms and conditions of service, including their remuneration and the grant of options, having due regard to the interests of Shareholders.
 The Remuneration Committee will meet at least once a year.
-Russell Black is the other member of the Remuneration Committee.
+Ron Series and Liad Meidar are the other members of the Remuneration Committee.